thinc-org/awesome-stack/README.md

 - [krisk/Fuse](https://github.com/krisk/Fuse) - Fuse.js is a lightweight fuzzy-search, in JavaScript, with zero dependencies.
 - [Nano Stores](https://github.com/nanostores/nanostores) - Tiny state manager for React, Preact, Vue, Svelte, Solid, Lit, Angular, and vanilla JS
 - [tauri](https://tauri.app/) - Desktop app framework focused on security and performance
+## Koa

+- [typestack/routing-controllers](https://github.com/typestack/routing-controllers) - A library for creating and working with controllers in Express or Koa.
+Helps with routing and request handling.
 ## Python

 - [ArthurFDLR/whisper-youtube](https://github.com/ArthurFDLR/whisper-youtube) - A Python library for extracting audio features from YouTube videos.